-The 4th Annual Excellence in Education: It's Everyone's Business Summit was held on October 17, 2016 at the Charleston Marriott Town Center in Charleston, West Virginia.
-The Annual West Virginia Education Summit is hosted by The Education Alliance and serves as a venue for discussion with business, legislative, education, and community leaders.
+The 5th Annual West Virginia Education Summit was held on November 1, 2017 at the Embassy Suites in Downtown Charleston.
+The annual Education Summit is hosted by The Education Alliance and serves as a venue for discussion with business, legislative, education, and community leaders.
 Participants have the unique opportunity to hear from both state and national education experts and to engage in innovative dialogue on how we can work together to achieve excellence in education in West Virginia.

 Career Readiness Panel

 This panel featured Chris Beam from Appalacian Power, Ryan Moore from Procter & Gamble, Matt Oliver from Toyota Motor Manufacturing, and Diana Sole Walko from MotionMasters.
 During the panel, they discussed how pathways to employment are shifting in West Virgnia and how this will transform the intersection of educantion and hiring.
 Dr. Sarah Tucker from the West Virginia Community & Technical College System moderated this panel.

 Berkeley County Schools was recognized for its dynamic business partnership that have contionually made demonstrable gains in personalizing career pathways for students.